heiniglab/multiomics-network-inference/README.md

 Otherwise, one needs to modify the *script.py* script of *Snakemake* to execute all scripts within the provided container.

-In addition, a general conda environment is defined in *envs/bioR.yaml".
+**Deprecated** In addition, a general conda environment is defined in *envs/bioR.yaml*.
 This environment has been linked to all rules which are based on R scripts.
-In principle, this conda env could be used instead of the charliecloud image, but it is **deprecated** now.
+In principle, this conda env could be used instead of the charliecloud image.
 To execute the pipelin using conda, you have to specify the *--use-conda* parameter in the snakemake call (done by default in the `./profiles/default` snakemake profile).